DBGConline/DBGC_distance-based_group_contribution/QMCalculation/ReadMe.txt

 The input files should be put in the directory _a_initialGeomGjf.
 The input format is the Gaussian input format, namely, .gjf.
-The ouput files will appear in the directory _b_PM6PreOptimization, every sub-directory named like CnH2n+2_#_1_opt_PM6 in _b_PM6PreOptimization is an independent computational case.
+The output files will appear in the directory _b_PM6PreOptimization, every sub-directory named like CnH2n+2_#_1_opt_PM6 in _b_PM6PreOptimization is an independent computational case.
 The .job file in the directory CnH2n+2_#_1_opt_PM6 is used to control the behavior of the cluster/PC, the .gjf file is the input for the Gaussian program.
-To control the details of the output scripts, please modify the code in the method generateJobFromGjf() in cluter.py file.
+To control the details of the output scripts, please modify the code in the method generateJobFromGjf() in cluster.py file.

 -----------------------------
 _b_gjfFromLog.py
 -----------------------------
-This file is used to extract the optimized geomentry at PM6 level of theory from the .log file.
+This file is used to extract the optimized geometry at PM6 level of theory from the .log file.

 The input files is the completed case in the directory _b_initialGeomGjf.
 This .py file will read the .log files in the sub-directories in _b_initialGeomGjf and extract the optimized geometry.
-The .log file is the output of Gaussian compuation.
+The .log file is the output of Gaussian computation.
 By default the standard orientation in the .log file will be used, if the key word like nosym used, the code tmp_m = pattern_standard.match(tmp_line) should be replaced with tmp_m = pattern_input.match(tmp_line).
-The ouput files will appear in the directory _c_confSearch.
+The output files will appear in the directory _c_confSearch.
 They are the optimized geometry coordinates in .gjf format.

 -----------------------------